kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 # Using the same computer for the leaderboard account and display (the hacky method)

-1. Copy all files in `scoreboard_icpc/` to the `pc2` folder.
+1. Copy all files and folders in `scoreboard_icpc/` to the `pc2` folder.

-2. Run `./nocache_serve`.
+2. `cd` to the `pc2` folder and run `./nocache_serve`.

 3. Open `http://localhost:8000/` :D

 This will clutter the PC^2 folder, so please only do this on the scoreboard computer and not on judge/admin computers just to be safe.

 You can make this less insane by not copying the `scoreboard_icpc/` files over, and instead running a script that continuously copies `pc2/html/index.html` to `scoreboard_icpc/html/` every 5 seconds or something.
-This is probably also the best way to serve it publicly, as long as you have a server that can serve static files and to which you can write to constantly.
+This is probably also the best way to serve it publicly, as long as you have a server that can serve static files and in which you can write to constantly.